INCATools/ontology-access-kit/docs/intro/tutorial01.rst

 Next try using the "search" command to search for a term in the Drosophila anatomy ontology (`fbbt <http://obofoundry.org/ontology/fbbt>`_).

-The base command takes an "--input" (or just "-i") option that specifies the input implementation.
-We will return to the full syntax later, but one pattern that is useful to know is "obolibrary:<ontology-file>".
+The base command takes an :code:`--input` (or just :code:`-i`) option that specifies the input implementation.
+We will return to the full syntax later, but one pattern that is useful to know is :code:`obolibrary:<ontology-file>`.

 .. code-block::

     runoak -i obolibrary:fbbt.obo search 'wing vein'

 The first time you run this there will be a lag as the file is downloaded, but after that it will be cached.
-This is using the Pronto library under the hood.
+(This is using the Pronto library under the hood)

 After the lag you will get results like: